PythonBuffalo/Profile-Dis-PDB/README.md

 ===============

-This is the accompanying example code base for a talk given by [Brett Langdon](http://brett.is/) about quick and easy recipes for Profiling, Disassembling and Debugging Python code.
+This is the accompanying example code base for a talk given by [Brett Langdon](http://brett.is/) about the very basics of Profiling, Disassembling and Debugging Python code.